awwea/daofinance/README.md

 ![](https://daofinance.me/files/structure.png)

-DAO is a decentralized software stack based on the [Framework Builder] that allows capital to be securely pooled and intelligently deployed to fund crypto-networks, dApp projects, companies, and trading opportunities.
+DAO is a decentralized software stack based on the [DAO FINANCE - Framework Builder] that allows capital to be securely pooled and intelligently deployed to fund crypto-networks, dApp projects, companies, and trading opportunities.
 The underlying pool of capital will be a balanced portfolio of whitelisted assets such as USDT, USDC, DAI, and other high-quality crypto assets.
 The pool is to be safeguarded and managed efficiently by GUs working under strict time-limited mandates with security backstops regarding performance.

 Note: While trustless cross-chain value transfer has not yet matured, over time, members would expect that the DAO will also hold off-chain assets and crypto-assets that are not native to Ethereum, BTC, etc. potentially via service from a bonded custody GU.